Itamichan/CG_photography/testing/testing.md

 * On desktop - 99

 The compression of images allowed to increase of speed on mobile.
 Additionally, this means that the user will spend less mobile data on loading the content of the page.
+In future release I should use media queries for selecting the proper cover image sizes.
+In this way we can have both fast loading page and high quality images..

 After additional manual checking of the page load speed I noticed that on desktop you can notice how the images in the gallery a loading.